 Using the tips shared above will help you send emails that will get clicked by your subscribers.
 They will also help you bond with your customers.

-Remember, customers are the lifeblood of the business.
-Hence, do not treat them like an ATM machine by being desperate to make a sale.
+Remember, customers, are the lifeblood of the business.
+Hence, do not treat them like an ATM machines by being desperate to make a sale.